SEESolutions-it/DpdlEngine/doc/Dpdl_documentation.md

 ```

-In order to enable the execution of ocaml code via the keyword '**>>ocaml**', the following jar library
+In order to enable the execution of OCaml code via the keyword '**>>ocaml**', the 'ocamlrun.jar' library jar file
-located in the lib folder (./lib): 'ocamlrun.jar' is required (download from www.ocamljava.org)
+located in the lib folder (./lib) is required (download from www.ocamljava.org)

-If the 'compile' option has been set (ocaml code is compiled at runtime to improve speed) --> dpdl_stack_push("compile"),
+If the 'compile' option has been set (the OCaml code is compiled at runtime to improve speed) --> dpdl_stack_push("compile"),
-also the 'ocamljava.jar' file needs to be present in the lib folder.
+also the 'ocamljava.jar' file needs to be present in the './lib' folder.

 Other programming languages may also be supported in future.
 Please feel free to suggest your opinion on the
 Discussion section on the DpdlEngine GitHub repository